 Keeping your dog’s face free of long hair that can irritate the eyes will make your pet more comfortable and could help prevent common eye problems.
-Many dogs, such as the shih tzu, Lhasa apso and poodle, have long hair that hangs in the eyes causing irritation and damage to the cornea.
-If your dog has hair lying on their eyes it may be time for them to visit a groomer.
+Many dogs, such as the Shih Tzu, Lhasa apso, and poodle, have long hair that hangs in the eyes causing irritation and damage to the cornea.
+If your dog has hair lying on its eyes it may be time for them to visit a groomer.
 Another option is pulling this hair back in a bow to keep your dog’s face clean and clear.
 Never use scissors or sharp implements around the eyes.
 Scissoring needs to be done by a trained dog or cat groomer or under a veterinarian’s supervision.

 “My, What Big Ears You Have”

 Those long floppy ears are endearing but they cover your dog’s ear canal creating a moist warm environment that lacks air circulation.
 This can cause dogs to suffer from chronic ear infections that can be difficult to cure and can re-occur.
 Cocker spaniels, Shar-Peis, and Golden Retrievers are just a few of the breeds that suffer from this all too common problem.
 Infections that go unchecked can result in serious and painful ear disease.

 Cleaning your dogs’ ears may look easy, but it is more difficult than you may think.
 Dogs have long ear canals and improper cleaning can result in a ruptured eardrum, pain, or lacerations of the canal.
 Consequently, if your dog’s ears are infected, they will be too painful to clean at home.
 This job is better left to a dog or cat grooming expert.
 Having your dog’s ears regularly cleaned at your veterinarian’s office or by a trusted pet groomer will make this task more pleasant for your dog.